douglaslfti/disaster_response/README.md

 In this project it is organized as follows:

+app
+| - template
+| |- master.html # main page of web app
+| |- go.html # classification result page of web app
+|- run.py # Flask file that runs app
+data
+|- disaster_categories.csv # data to process
+|- disaster_messages.csv # data to process
+|- process_data.py
+|- DisasterResponse.db # database to save clean data to
+models
+|- train_classifier.py
+|- classifier.pkl # saved model
+README.md

-The project has three folders app, data and models.
-The first folder contains the file 'run.py' that you need to "run" to get the project "online".
-In addition to this file, a template subfolder contains two HTML format files ('go.html' and 'master.html').
+The'app' folder  contains the file 'run.py', which you need to "run" to get the project "online", and a folder named 'template'.
+In addition, this folder contains two HTML files ('go.html' and 'master.html').
 These HTML files developed with HTML and flask serve to show the project's result and to make input for new predictions.

-The data folder has four files in total.
+The 'data' folder has four files in total.
 First, two CSV files ("disaster_categories.csv" and "disaster_messages.csv") contain the data to be worked on in this project.
 Next, the "DisasterResponse.db" file includes the data handled from the above CSV files.
 Finally, the file "process_data.py" contains the code where the transformations of the information available in the CSV files occur.

-Finally, the last folder of the project consists of the files "classifier.pkl" and "train_classifier.py".
+Finally, the 'models' folder consists of the files "classifier.pkl" and "train_classifier.py".
 The first file represents the trained and saved model.
 The second file contains the code with machine learning and natural language techniques.

 ## Run <a name="run"></a>